 - anxiety from anticipating loneliness

 Autophobia is a phobia, or fear-based disorder.
-If you suspect you have autophobia, you should visit your general practitioner.
-They can refer you to a mental healthcare specialist.
+If you suspect you have autophobia, you should talk with a doctor.
+They can refer you to a mental health care specialist.

 Autophobia is considered a situational phobia.
 This means that the situation of being alone or loneliness causes extreme distress.
 To be diagnosed with autophobia, your fear of being alone causes you so much anxiety that it interferes with your daily routine.

 People with specific phobias like autophobia are often treated with psychotherapy.
-The most common types are exposure therapy and cognitive behavioral therapy.
+The most common types are exposure therapy and cognitive behavioral therapy (CBT).

 Exposure therapy treats an avoidance behavior that has developed over time.
 The goal is for this treatment to improve your quality of life so that your phobias no longer limit what you’re capable of doing in your daily life.

 Your doctor will re-expose you to the source of your phobia over and over again.
-They will do this first in a controlled setting where you feel safe, and eventually will move to a real-life situation.
+They’ll do this first in a controlled setting where you feel safe and eventually will move to a real-life situation.

 For autophobia, your therapist will work with you toward increasing your tolerance of being left alone for increasing periods of time.
 It could begin as walking out of your therapist’s office and standing a few yards away for a short period.
 The distance and time can be increased as you make progress each day.